 The Truth About Roofing Shingles: Why They Don’t Last Like They Used To?

-When it comes to our homes, the roof is one of the most important components.
-It protects us from the elements, keeps us warm in the winter and cool in the summer, and is a key factor in the overall aesthetic of our homes.
-However, one thing that many homeowners may not realize is that the roofing industry has fallen prey to the concept of planned obsolescence.
+Regarding our homes, the roof is one of the most critical components.
+It protects us from the elements, keeps us warm in the winter and cool in the summer, and is a crucial factor in the overall aesthetic of our homes.
+However, one thing that many homeowners may need to realize is that the roofing industry has fallen prey to the concept of planned obsolescence.

 In the past, roofs were built to last for decades.
 The shingles were thick and durable, able to withstand harsh weather conditions and resist wear and tear.
-But, in recent years, it seems that most shingles on the market are being designed to have less granule retention and are showing signs of wear and tear fairly quickly into their lifetime.
+You may be asking, “why don’t they last like they used to?
+In recent years, most shingles on the market are designed to have less granule retention and show signs of wear and tear quickly into their lifetime.

+The reduced granule retention makes shingles more vulnerable to hail, which results in more claims and higher insurance rates for homeowners.
 This problem is exacerbated by the fact that insurance companies are paying out more claims for hail damage.
-The reduced granule retention makes shingles more vulnerable to hail, which results in more claims and higher insurance rates for homeowners.
-So not only do roofing manufacturers make billions, but insurance carriers make billions and roofing contractors take a small piece of the pie while homeowners end up paying for it.
+So roofing manufacturers make billions, insurance carriers make billions, and roofing contractors take a small piece of the pie.
+At the same time, homeowners end up paying for it.

 So, what’s the solution?
-The answer is modified asphalt impact resistant shingles.
-These shingles are specially designed to be more durable and resist hail damage, which means that they can last for much longer than traditional shingles.
+The answer is modified asphalt impact-resistant shingles.
+These shingles are specially designed to be more durable.
+They resist hail damage, meaning they can last much longer than traditional shingles.
 This is not only good for homeowners, but it also helps to reduce the number of claims made to insurance companies, which can help to lower insurance rates for everyone.